 This answer would probably vary based on who you asked.
 I personally would refrigerate them if you don’t plan on enjoying them the same day you assemble them.

-The cakes can be made up a day in advance, but once frosted, you want that integrity of the filling to stay intact and refrigerating them will help with that.
+The cakes can be made up a day in advance, but once frosted, you want the integrity of the filling to stay intact, and refrigerating them will help with that.

 How Do You Freeze Whoopie Pies?